Azure/azure-iot-sdks/csharp/readme.md

 This folder contains setup and getting started documents for .NET.

-- [Preparing your Windows development environment][devbox-setup]

-Run the C# sample application on:

-- [Windows][run-sample-on-desktop-windows]
-- [Windows IoT Core][run-sample-on-windows-iot-core]

-Other useful documents include:

-- [Setup IoT Hub][setup-iothub]
-- [How to use Device Explorer][device-explorer]
-- [Microsoft Azure IoT device SDK FAQ][faq-doc]
-- [Microsoft Azure IoT device SDK for .NET API reference][dotnet-api-ref]

-### /Microsoft.Azure.Devices.Client and /Microsoft.Azure.Devices.Client.WinRT
+### /Microsoft.Azure.Devices.Client  /Microsoft.Azure.Devices.Client.WinRT

 These folders contain the .NET client library source code.

 The Microsoft.Azure.Devices.Client.WinRT project is for building the UWP (Universal Windows Platform) version of the client library.
-For more information about the UWP version refer to the [FAQ][faq-doc].
+For more information about the UWP version of this library refer to the [FAQ][faq-doc].

 These projects are useful if you want to modify or extend the .NET libraries.